dreikanter/ruby-bookmarks/README.md

 - [Delayed::Job](https://github.com/tobi/delayed_job) — database backed asynchronous priority queue
 - [Resque](https://github.com/resque/resque) — a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later
+- [Sidekiq](http://sidekiq.org) — a full-featured background processing framework for Ruby.
+It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.

 ### Security